 In practice, this means you can implement the virtual waiting room on your specific bottlenecks.
 You get control precisely where you need it, for example:

 - On dynamic requests like "Add to Cart"

 - On adding a specific product to the shopping cart

-There are two principal implementation patterns for covering your site or page(s):
+There are three principal implementation patterns for covering your site or page(s):

 Concert onsales, shopping holiday sales, conference registrations, and similar situations have a fixed start time by which visitors will already have accumulated on your website and exceed your website’s capacity.

 To manage pre-event build-up, you offload early visitors from your infrastructure to Queue-it’s pre-queue waiting room.
 Early visitors will see a page with a countdown timer.
 At sale or registration start, visitors are randomized and assigned a place in line.
 This has the added benefit of neutralizing any advantage to arriving early.